-Extra Virgin Oil And The South Asian Community
+Extra Virgin Olive Oil And South Asian Cooking

 Posted by

-How incorporating the cornerstone of the Mediterranean diet – extra virgin olive oil – into differing ethnic diets can contribute to major health benefits.
+How extra virgin olive oil is used in differing ethnic diets with major health benefits

 Cardiovascular diseases (CVDs) are the number 1 cause of death globally: more people die annually from CVDs than from any other cause.
 An estimated 17.9 million people died from CVDs in 2016, representing 31% of all global deaths.
 Of these deaths, 85% are due to heart attack and stroke.
 However there is one ethnic group that is at particular risk of CVD, the South Asian community.
 We are pleased to share the findings of The Masala study (Masala).